 We’d like to introduce you to a social media style guide.
 Unlike a full brand guide, the application for this is specifically related to the different social media platforms and provides context as to what you should be posting, commenting on, and examples of imagery.
 Having one of these can provide the field goal posts for your staff to be creative on their own but stay within the basic brand messaging.

 You wouldn’t believe how few businesses have one!
 Want to see ours?
 Reach out to us on Twitter and let us know it’s something you’d like to see.

 Start an internal newsletter

-Is your sales staff in the loop about everything you’re doing with marketing.
-Despite what we initially thought, many of our clients sales staff was not aware of many things their company was doing for marketing.
+Is your sales staff in the loop about everything you’re doing with marketing?
+Despite what we initially thought, many of our clients’ sales staff were not aware of many things their company was doing for marketing.
 Some people were even unaware their blog was frequently updated.
 We’ve found an easy solution to that is to create a newsletter to internal staff once per week that shares what content is being developed for the company and to share experiences with work.
 Its helped so much with one of our agency’s that its probably their most looked forward to email.

 Get the ball rolling today!